sjka/smarthome/docs/documentation/features/rules.md

 ## Rule Templates

 Rule templates can simplify the definition of rules with similar behavior, by providing additional configuration properties.
 Then rule instance definition only refers the rule template and provides the values of the configuration properties.
+The rule template is used only once when the rule is imported in the Rule Engine.
+After that the reference from the rule instance to the rule template is removed and rule may exists even if the rule template is removed or modified - this will not have effect to already imported rules.

  * **Sample rule instance referencing rule template:**
 ```